 You might have some of your siblings at your hearth, but maybe not necessarily all of your siblings.

 Your parents might be at your hearth or they might not be, right?
 You get to choose.
-You might have your mum at your hearth, but not your dad at your hearth, or your dad at your hearth, but not your mum at your hearth.
+You might have your mum, but not your dad, or your dad at your hearth, but not your mum.

 You might have your neighbor at your hearth if you’re particularly close with them.
 Your best friend might be at your hearth.

 It’s like an intimate group of people, and this is the distinction.

 How to work out who’s at your hearth